oracle/oracle-database-operator/docs/multitenant/lrest-based/usecase/README.md

 APIVERSION.............:v4 --> do not edit
 ```

-⚠ **WARNING: The makefile is intended to speed up the usecase directory configuartion only, it is not supported, the editing and configuration of yaml files for production system is left up to the end user**
+⚠ **WARNING: The makefile is only intended to speed up the usecase directory configuration.
+Use of this file for production purposes is not supported.
+The editing and configuration of yaml files for production system is left up to the end user**

-### Pre requisistes:
+### Prerequisistes:

-- Make sure that **kubectl** is properly configured.
+- Ensure that **kubectl** is properly configured.
-- Make sure that all requirements listed in the [operator installation page](../../../../docs/installation/OPERATOR_INSTALLATION_README.md) are implemented. (role binding,webcert,etc)
+- Ensure that all requirements listed in the [operator installation page](../../../../docs/installation/OPERATOR_INSTALLATION_README.md) are implemented. (role binding,webcert,etc)
-- Make sure that administrative user on the container database is configured as documented.
+- Ensure that the administrative user (admin) on the container database is configured as documented.

 ```bash
 make operator
 ```
-This command creates the operator-database-operator.yaml in the local directory and set up the watchnamespace list.
-Note that the yaml file is not applyed.
+This command creates the `operator-database-operator.yaml` file in the local directory, and set up the `watchnamespace` list.
+Note that the `yaml` file is not applied.

 ```bash
 make secrets
 ```
-All the secrets with the ecrypted credential are created by this command execution.
+This command creates all of the Secrets with the encrypted credentials.

 ```bash
 make genyaml
 ```
-*make genyaml* generates the required yaml files to work with multitenant controllers.
+*make genyaml* generates the required `yaml` files to work with multitenant controllers.

 ![image](../images/UsecaseSchema.jpg)